 Objects support complete parameter assignment similar to data structures.
 For example, statements like the following are valid:

 Objects do not support partial parameter assignment as data structures do.
 Therefore, statements like the following are invalid:

 obj.A(i,j) = 0.3

-You can construct objects of any model class only if enough information is available to determine unambiguously the dimensionality of the model.
-Because various class constructors offer unique input interfaces, some models require additional information to resolve model dimensionality.
+You can create objects of any model class only if enough information is available to determine unambiguously the dimensionality of the model.
+Because each object offers unique input interfaces, some models require additional information to resolve model dimensionality.

 You need only enter required input parameters in placeholder format, where a given input argument is associated with a specific position in an argument list.
 You can enter optional inputs in any order as parameter name-value pairs, where the name of a given parameter appears in single quotation marks and precedes its corresponding value.